 When the client places the order, the information is transferred from their device to the Magento server.

 Magento transfers the information about the order to the store – either to the admin panel, ERP, etc.

 An employee puts the order in the drone and sends it off.
 The employee then enters the information about the drone parcel delivery status into the ERP system.
 An example would be: order #2 is shipped with drone #1.

 The ERM system of the warehouse transfers the information about the order being shipped to the Magento.
-Magento, in turn, transfers the order status to the client device.
+Magento, in turn, transfers the order status to the client’s device.

 Until now the process of placing the order is the same as with any other delivery type.
 Now we will have a look at the drone and its interactions.

-Because commercial drones have preinstalled flight computer and are GPS-navigated, they will be able to share their location.
-Thus, the drone has to be connected with the server and exchange the information about its location at the current moment.
-The server can be either on the client side, drone manufacturer side, cloud, etc. As well drone manufacturer would normally provide support with connecting the drone to the server.
+Because commercial drones have preinstalled flight computers and are GPS-navigated, they will be able to share their location.
+Thus, the drone has to be connected with the server and exchange information about its location at the current moment.
+The server can be either on the client-side, drone manufacturer side, cloud, etc. As well drone manufacturers would normally provide support with connecting the drone to the server.

 Magento checks the server at a definite and preset time interval (i.e. every 30 seconds) and receives the data about the drone location, calculating the distance left till the destination point.